Hypnotherapist, Counsellor, Children’s Therapist & Life Coach

-Tim Langhorn has been working in the City of Bath since 2006.
-Tim came to Bath from London, where he had a successful career spanning three decades, working in a variety of therapeutic environments, institutions and organisations.
-Once Tim decided the beautiful City of Bath was going to be his new home, it took him no time at all to get working on the business he now has today.
+I am Tim Langhorn and I have been working in the City of Bath, since 2006.
+My professional career began at the beginning of the eighties, where I worked in a variety of therapeutic environments, institutions and organisations.
+At the end of 2005 I decided the beautiful City of Bath was going to be my new home.
+So I set up the business I now have today.

-Tim continues to this day to find ways to reach as many people as he can.
-Tim knows that his support and help could make the difference to the lives of so many adults or children who want to make changes that would give them a more positive and rewarding future.
+I continue to find ways to reach as many people as I can.
+Because I know that my help, could make the difference to many more adults or children in Bath.
+People who want to make lasting changes that will give them a more positive and rewarding future.

 Professional Life of a Therapist

-Tim started his professional working life in a Family Centre in the City of Norwich at the tender age of twenty one.
-He worked with parent groups, toddlers, teenagers truants, young offenders, adult offenders, young people in care and parents with troubled children.
-On his return to London he worked in a number of children’s homes, assessment units, independent units and with runaways to London.
-Tim’s career moved to area offices working in the field and in schools with parents and families where issues of truancy, family breakdown or social exclusion were prevalent.
+I started my professional work as a therapist in a Family Centre in Norwich, at the tender age of twenty one.
+I worked with parent groups, toddlers, teenagers and truants.
+This included mentoring young offenders, adult offenders, young people in care and parents with troubled children.
+In London I worked in a number of children’s homes, assessment units and independent units.
+I also helped relocate runaways in London’s Kings Cross.
+My career continued into education, working in liaison with schools and parents, where issues of truancy or social exclusion were prevalent.

-It was about this time back in the 80’s when Tim realised getting more qualified in areas such as counselling would help his work with the emotionally challenged people he often supported.
-From there, Tim went on to work with other major organisations in more senior or managerial roles, such as Parentline Plus and ChildLine.
+As time progressed, so I realised that getting more qualified in areas such as counselling or life coaching, would aid my work.
+Because of that, I went on to work with various charities and organisations in more senior and managerial roles, like Parentline Plus and ChildLine.

-Tim then took the brave step from his management role as a regional manager, with responsibility for London and the South East of England and worked as an agency worker.
-This meant a considerable pay cut, all so he could return to direct work with adults and children, for the NCH (later renamed Action for Children).
-It was the beginning of his return to what he enjoys the most.
-Directly supporting and helping adults and children move away from the difficulties, challenges and hurt in their lives, to move toward a better quality of life.
+Eventually I decided management was not really for me.
+I gave up my role as a regional manager for London and the South East of England.
+I worked instead as an agency worker across London and Hertfordshire.
+My aim was to get myself back working directly with my client group.
+A return to direct work with adults and children.
+Working for the such organisations, as Barnardo’s and the NCH (later renamed Action for Children).
+So it was the beginning of my return to what I enjoy the most.
+Directly supporting and helping adults and children move away from their difficulties.
+Helping them cope with the challenges and hurt in their lives.
+Enabling them secure a better quality of life.

 Here to Offer Help, Support and Guidance

 They say variety is the spice of life.
 Well Tim certainly agrees.
-Tim believes it enhances his ability to connect to the different people within the community and make him a wiser and more experienced professional
+Tim Langhorn believes it enhances his ability to connect to the different people within the community.
+Because Tim considers this will make him a wiser and more experienced professional